Armenia’s Velvet Revolution: Implications for US Foreign Policy in the South Caucasus

 Russia’s political, economic, and cultural soft power has been overwhelming.
 So overwhelming that the United States may, in light of the velvet revolution, find itself with new opportunities to reverse the iron grip Russia has possessed over Armenia.

-Moscow’s decision to sell high-quality military armaments to Azerbaijan was met with significant public disaffection, and the signing of lease for a Russian military base that would remain into 2044 on the outskirts of Gyumri (Armenia’s second city) is also a point of contention, particularly after the 2015 Gyumri Massacre, where a Russian serviceman killed seven Armenians and was then sent back to Russia despite Armenian courts seeking to try him in Armenia.
+Moscow’s decision to sell high-quality military armaments to Azerbaijan was met with significant public disaffection, and the signing of a lease for a Russian military base that would remain into 2044 on the outskirts of Gyumri (Armenia’s second city) is also a point of contention, particularly after the 2015 Gyumri Massacre, where a Russian serviceman killed seven Armenians and was then sent back to Russia despite Armenian courts seeking to try him in Armenia.
 These flashpoints highlight the depth to which Armenia, with Sargysyan or not, have come to rely on Russia for protection, keeping the United States, while relations are friendly, at arm’s length.

 The political orientation of Armenia has made it difficult for the United States to cooperate on a closer geopolitical level.
 That hasn’t stopped strong social and political ties from developing between the two.
 Close community ties exist as a result of the large, politically active Armenian diaspora living in the United States.